-The third Big Comedy Conference, organised by British Comedy Guide, will take place in Holborn, central London on Saturday 25th April 2020, 9:30am - 6pm (followed by drinks).
+The third Big Comedy Conference, organised by British Comedy Guide, will take place in Holborn, central London, 9:30am - 6pm (followed by drinks).

 Lee Mack will join us as one of 2020's headline speakers, whilst Sandi Toksvig, comedian and president of the Writers' Guild of Great Britain, will deliver a keynote speech.

 We will also be joined by actor and writer of ITV2 sitcom hit Timewasters, Daniel Lawrence Taylor; plus writers and Sitcom Geeks podcast hosts, James Cary and Dave Cohen.

 Doug Naylor, who's kept audiences laughing for more than 30 years with Red Dwarf, and has other credits including Carrott's Lib and the original Spitting Image, will be discussing sitcoms.

 Host of Where's The F In News? and producer of almost 20 series of Have I Got News For You, Jo Bunting will join a panel discussing the writing of satire and topical jokes.